This article will help you:

 Inline behavioral cohorts and interval cohorts

 You can create simple behavioral cohorts directly within the Segmentation module of all Amplitude chart types except Compass.
-This way, you can create a behavioral cohort in the context of a specific chart without having to navigate away from it and into the Behavioral Cohorts tab.
+This lets you create a behavioral cohort in the context of a specific chart without having to navigate away from it and into the Behavioral Cohorts tab.

-Use this to filter your charts for users who have fired certain events.
+Use this to filter your charts for users who have triggered certain events.

 One difference between an inline cohort and one created via the Behavioral Cohorts tab is the existence of the in each clause.
 This lets you filter for users who have fired the selected event a certain number of times within the time interval you specify, allowing you to create interval cohorts.